CuriousOne23/WhenMathPrays/docs/Geometry_of_Meaning_Relation_and_Dynamic_Information_grok.md

 Narrative, art, and music are resonance technologies.
 They align trajectories, deepen shared attractors, and modulate curvature.
 They work by reshaping how meaning flows through the relational landscape [9].

 This is why stories, songs, and images can feel like they “pull us in” or “carry us somewhere.”
-They literally resonate the geometry of experience.
+They literally reshape the geometry through which experience moves.

 ### **9.4 Fractal-Holographic Structure**